alicescfernandes/capstone_project/docs/dev_log.md

 - [ ] Add alert when there is still Excel files in processing
 - [ ] Default unknown excel files to tables.
 This is alot of work since that the Pandas is set for specific structure.
 - [ ] Change the errors and messages from the charts into a light grey with string type of message
+- [ ] Dark mode would be nice i guess but would also require alot of JS code for the charts

 ## TODO